Storyline Genealogy · Documentary Biography Series

 Mary Agnes Kenny Robertson · The Hinge Biography

-Her husband Joseph died January 14, 1924.
-She died January 26 — twelve days later — in the same house.
-Three children were orphaned within twelve days.
-The disease that killed her was the same one that had killed her mother in 1884 and her grandfather in 1870.
-Her death certificate, confirmed by the researcher's own mother, names her parents exactly as the research establishes: John Kenny, father.
-Margaret McKenny, mother.
+Her husband died on a Monday in January 1924.
+She died the following Saturday — twelve days later — in the same house.
+Three children were orphaned inside those twelve days.
+The pulmonary tuberculosis that killed her had killed her mother in 1884 and her grandfather in 1870, and would kill her daughter Helen in 1942.
+The hinge biography where the Kenny line meets the Robertson line.

 The Last

-Helen Gladys Robertson Verhoek · The Disease's Final Chapter
+Helen Gladys Robertson Verhoek · The Face That Reappeared

 Companion Pages